 The question of tankage for fuel, potable water and black water waste stores will vary from boat-to-boat and power configuration-to-power configuration.
 Most displacement and deep-vee, semi-displacement hulled plastic (FRP) trawlers in the 40′ range will carry around 300 gallons of fuel.
 If you get 2.5 – 3 StM/Gal, then you’ll have a range of 600 – 700 miles.
 With that range, you can plan fuel purchases for optimal commodity pricing.
 Heavy genset use can affect that range slightly.
 Most knowledgeable boaters say an 8kW genset will use 0.5 – 0.75 gallons/hr.
 So, 300 gallons of diesel is plenty of onboard capacity to do the loop or visit the Bahamas.
 The longest distance between fuel stops on the great loop route is on the Mississippi/Ohio River, from just below St. Louis to Kentucky Lake.
 That’s around 240 StM.

 Sanctuary carries 140 gallons of potable water, which I think is on the high side for trawlers in our size class.
 That lasts 2 adults about 6 to 10 days for drinking and cooking; the largest driver of water use is dish washing, personal hygiene and showers.
 Learn to take GI showers.
 As a personal preference decision, we do not have a washer/dryer aboard.
 Some folks consider them essential.
 If you do – of if your spouse does – you will consume aHr of electric capacity and gallons of water to feed it.
-We do US Coastal, near-Coastal and Inland River cruising, so we do not see a need for the expense or maintenance overhead of a watermaker.
+We do US Coastal, near-Coastal and Inland River cruising, so we do not see a need for the expense or maintenance overhead of an onboard watermaker.
 Even for the Bahamas, positive ROI for a watermaker is measured in years, not months.

 We have a 40 gallon black water waste holding tank.
 For us, we find that capacity lasts two adults for 6 – 8 days.
 So going back to the earlier discussion, the social aspects of doing the great loop brought us into marinas – on the average – around 4 nights out of 7, average.
 Fuel, water and pumpout are all easily available within those parameters.
 Even if one chooses not to use marinas, “drive-up” facilities are widely available all along the main route.
 Not so much on the Lower Mississippi River, below the Ohio River, but that is not the main route for the Great Loop cruise.
 And, not at all in the Bahamas.

 We think crock pots are great for cooking, especially in cooler weather!
-With the inverter, we can run a crock pot all day at a net zero consumption of DC aHr capacity, and upon arrival, we’ll have a hot stew for dinner.
+With our AC inverter, we can run a crock pot all day at a net zero consumption of DC aHr capacity, and upon arrival, we’ll have a hot stew for dinner.
 Likewise, low wattage electric blankets, electric mattress pads, and electric throws are great for fall and spring cool mornings and nights.
 Because of Peukert’s Law and the impact of inverter efficiency (inefficiency), high battery discharge loads like microwaves, electric cook-top elements, hair dryers and ceramic space heaters drop the 20-hour capacity of a battery bank by as much as 20~25%.
 High discharge rates also accelerate natural battery deterioration, contributing to sulfation and plate surface etching/erosion.
 It’s a good practice to avoid even transient high discharge loads; or at least, allow them for the shortest possible duration.
 Run the genset if you need significant AC power for cooking and/or space heating.
 It’s much easier on the batteries.

 Sanctuary is fit with a 20# LP gas cylinder (propane) for our stove and oven.
 We have a Xintex (FireBoy) propane gas detector installed.
-We get a full year from a single 20# cylinder.
+We get a full year from a single 20# LPG cylinder.
 When convenient, it’s better to re-fill a propane tank than buy an exchange tank, because the exchange tanks are only filled to 17#, not the full 20#.

 As mentioned above, one final personal preference thought that will affect your planning and travel is whether or not you have pets aboard.
 Cats are easier, but if you travel with a dog, particularly a larger dog, you’ll probably use marinas more frequently than we did, simply as a matter of convenience for toileting the dog.
-There are a couple of places along the loop route where its inevitable that the dog will need to be transported ashore in your dinghy, but mostly, that can be avoided.
-Vets are available in all communities along the loop.
+There are a couple of regions along the loop route where it’s inevitable that the dog will need to be transported ashore in your dinghy, but mostly, that can be avoided.
+Vets are available in many communities along the loop.
 Some animals do get sea sick, just as some people do.
 Plan for pet meds just as you would for people meds.
 Check with Canadian and Bahamian authorities for pet health clearance requirements.